mariyy/me/README.md

 - 🌍 **Research Interests**: climate change, climate modelling and climate dynamics

 ### Current Work
 I'm working on improving the accuracy of climate model simulations and to analyze the influence of atmospheric parameters on climate outputs.
-I'd like to contribute to the development of tools that support climate science and policy-making.